MKT3014 : New Product and Service Development

 Teaching Rationale And Relationship

 This module will be delivered through introducing relevant literature, group learning experiences, and industry-linked case studies; so that theory and practice go together.
-There will be a series of 18 weeks of lectures, seminars, and group discussions held throughout the semester.
+There will be a 15 weeks of lectures, seminars, and group discussions held throughout both semesters.
 Students are in control of their learning in this module.
-Each day, there are learning opportunities that you must take advantage of but to be able to do this you must stay up to date.
+Each session, there are learning opportunities that you must take advantage of, but to be able to do this you must stay up to date.
 Students are expected to participate actively and positively in the teaching/learning environment.

 The format of resits will be determined by the Board of Examiners